 If you're serving a veggie tray to keep your guests happy before dinner is done, forgo the sour cream or other thick and salty (high fat) dips and use Greek yogurt, or a light non-sweetened yogurt.
 Greek yogurt is often used as a healthy substitute in recipes that call for sour cream, and it tastes just as good, if not a little sweeter.
 It's also a great source of calcium.

 Skip Gravy for Sauce

 The addition of salt and flour to turkey drippings is what makes it unhealthy.
-Just extract the turkey drippings from the pan without the fat, and stir in some herbs, honey and apple cider for a kick of flavor.
-Good herbs to use are thyme, parsley and sage, but you can also add onion powder.
-Pour this delicious sauce over your meat and mashed potatoes, and even the veggies.
+Just extract the turkey drippings from the pan without the fat, and stir in some herbs, honey, and apple cider for a kick of flavor.
+We suggest the following herb: thyme, parsley, sage, and you can also add onion powder.
+Pour this delicious sauce over your meat, mashed potatoes, and even the veggies.

 Dress Up Potatoes

 Many people like to add marshmallows and brown sugar to their sweet potatoes, but this, of course, adds a ton of empty calories and sugar.
 Instead, try adding some cinnamon over your sweet potato.
 Cinnamon has been found to be great for lowering blood pressure.